 Have you lost a loved one?

 When someone carelessly or intentionally causes another person’s death, the law often provides a right for the family of the deceased person to recover financial compensation from the wrongdoer.
-Whether the death was due to a car crash caused by careless driving, medical malpractice on the part of a doctor, nurse, or hospital, or negligence in some other form, the deceased’s next of kin may have a legal claim for their loved one’s wrongful death.
+Whether the death was due to a car crash caused by careless driving, or negligence in some other form, the deceased’s next of kin may have a legal claim for their loved one’s wrongful death.

 Wrongful death claims allow certain family members to claim compensation for what they lost when their loved one died.
 The claims belong to the family of the deceased person, not that person’s estate.
 Some of the losses family members are compensated for are financial losses resulting from the death, like funeral expenses or loss of future financial support.
 Often the largest damages in a wrongful death claim involve losses that are typically not thought of as financial, but are substantial.
 For example, wrongful death law allows financial compensation for the loss of comfort, companionship, emotional support, guidance, and other personal aspects of important family relationships.

 While no amount of money can bring back a loved one or really begin to “compensate” for the loss, wrongful death claims are valid and important.
 First, they can provide at least some financial relief to those who struggle for years – sometimes an entire lifetime – to survive the untimely death of a parent, child, brother, sister, or spouse.